 Installation

-Using provided Docker images, components can be easily deployed in a local environment or in any cloud provider, such as Azure by Microsoft or Amazon’s AWS.
+Using the provided Docker images, components can be easily deployed in a local environment or on any cloud platform, such as Microsoft Azure or Amazon AWS.

 Database Setup

-Backend services of Mobile In-App Protection use PostgreSQL database as the primary datastore type and Redis as a short term memory for caching and streaming.
+Mobile In-App Protection backend services use a shared PostgreSQL database instance as the primary data store and a Redis instance for data caching and streaming.

 PostgreSQL Setup

 The Docker images automatically keep the database schema up-to-date using Liquibase.
-Whenever you install the application or update it to a new version, the container updates the DB schema.
+Whenever you install the application or update it to a new version, the container updates the database schema.

 Install PostgreSQL